How anti-homeless architecture in cities makes us all feel less welcome

 At Clothing Collective, we partner with local charities and charity shops to provide clothing vouchers for those most vulnerable living in the UK.

-Don’t forget to follow us on Instagram, Twitter, and Facebook to keep up to date with all the great things we're doing!
+Don’t forget to follow us on Instagram, X, and Facebook to share our posts and keep up to date with all the great things we're doing